schancel/spec/may-2018-reenabled-opcodes.md

 Unit tests:
 1. `a OP_BIN2NUM -> failure`, when `a` is a byte sequence whose numeric value is too large to fit into the numeric value type, for both positive and negative values.
-1. `0x00 OP_BIN2NUM -> OP_0`.
+2. `0x00 OP_BIN2NUM -> OP_0`.
 Byte sequences, of various lengths, consisting only of zeros should produce an OP_0 (zero
     length array).
-2. `0x00000000000001 OP_BIN2NUM -> 0x01`.
+3. `0x00000000000001 OP_BIN2NUM -> 0x01`.
 A large byte sequence, whose numeric value would fit in the numeric value type, is a valid operand.
+4. The same test as above, where the length of the input byte sequence is equal to MAX_SCRIPT_ELEMENT_SIZE.
-1. `0x80000000000001 OP_BIN2NUM -> 0x81`.
+5. `0x80000000000001 OP_BIN2NUM -> 0x81`.
 Same as above, for negative values.
-1. `0x80 OP_BIN2NUM -> OP_0`.
+6. `0x80 OP_BIN2NUM -> OP_0`.
 Negative zero, in a byte sequence, should produce zero.
-1. `0x80000000000000 OP_BIN2NUM -> OP_0`.
+7. `0x80000000000000 OP_BIN2NUM -> OP_0`.
 Large negative zero, in a byte sequence, should produce zero.
+8. other valid parameters with various results

 ### OP_NUM2BIN